 Just as every investor has their own unique world view, we have a specific orientation towards the trade-off between risk and return.
 There are three possible goals that every investor can have in respect to their assets: growth, income, or safety/capital preservation.
 Of course, everyone wants to achieve all three of these desired outcomes and preferably in great measure.

-The fact is, however, to be able to deliver a positive outcome in at least one of these areas requires putting the other two goals somewhat on hold, at least some of the time.
-There are brief periods in history when all good things come to pass but this is not the norm.
+Delivering a positive outcome in at least one of these areas often requires prioritizing one over the others.
 Clients need to realize what their priorities are between these contradictory goals.

 There are many unexpected ways to lose capital, including doing nothing.
 There is a risk of depletion of purchasing power that inflation takes from those afraid of committing to an investment program.
 Taxes and fees take a bite out of returns and so preserving capital after expenses is a key factor.
 Many investors have unrealistically high expectations that the markets will continue to provide double digit growth because the recent past is all they can remember.